Østfold University College: Campus

 HiØ is split between two campuses, one located in Halden, for business, social sciences, foreign language, computer science and education.
 The other in Fredrikstad, for engineering, health and social studies, and theatre.

 The Halden campus, designed by architect firm Reiulf Ramstad Arkitekter, was opened in 2006.
 The building was nominated by the Norwegian Association of Architects for the Mies van der Rohe-prize.

 The Fredrikstad campus is home to approximately 1,600 students and 150 staff.
 Its newest addition, called "Smia" ("the forge"), was opened for the school's Faculty of Engineering in 2010.

 Academics

-Østfold University College was ranked 5th in Norway, and 900th in the World in the 2010 Webometrics Ranking of World Universities,.
+Østfold University College was ranked 5th in Norway, and 900th in the World in the 2010 Webometrics Ranking of World Universities.

 The European Commission awarded the Diploma Supplement Label from 2009 to 2013 to Østfold University College (Høgskolen i Østfold).
 Of the 26 Norwegian higher education institutions that applied, Østfold University College was one of five that received this distinction of quality.

 Theatre

-Norwegian Theatre Academy offers a challenging undergraduate education in theatre and welcomes aspiring performing artists and scenographers who wish to explore the interaction between visual art and theatre, between theatre and society, and between theory and practice.
-Through a strategy that emphasizes collaboration between the two-degree programs – scenography and acting – students are provided with training that combines the skills, knowledge and methods from conceptual visual art with the skills, techniques and methods of classical and contemporary theatre.
+Norwegian Theatre Academy offers undergraduate courses in theatre.
+Training is based on a combination of conceptual visual art and the techniques and methods of classical and contemporary theatre.
 Particular focus is placed on physical theatre, devised performance, and multi-disciplinary work.